Asthma, Nasal Problems, Mouth Breathing, Chronic Cough

 THE LINK WITH YOUR BREATHING PATTERN

-Research shows people with asthma breathe 2-3 times more air per minute than is normal.
+Research shows people with asthma routinely breathe 2-3 times more air per minute than is normal.
 Physiologic normal is 5 L/min; multiple studies show the average in people with asthma is around 14 L/min.

 Some of the problems with overbreathing / mouth breathing / coughing: